 A key priority for India now is accelerating domestic reform in sync with an evolving global trading system.
 The discourse in the global mainstream media focuses on the trade in goods – an outdated era, particularly as the global economy is now dominated by services, an area where India is advantaged.
 The emerging rules on services, standards, investments, intellectual property, e-commerce and investor-state dispute settlements, is where India should be vigilant and an active participant, particularly as India prepares for its 2022 Presidency of the G20.

 Meanwhile, Commerce Minister Goyal has announced India’s intention to negotiate broad bilateral FTAs with the U.S. and the EU, with their large markets.
 This will be a good learning ground for India with countries which also recognise the need for developing new rules for global trade that benefit their domestic constituencies and safeguard them from the onslaught of China’s state-owned enterprises.

-Akshay Mathur is Director of Research, Gateway House.
+Akshay Mathur is former Director of Research, Gateway House.

 Purvaja Modak is Researcher, Geoeconomic Studies Programme, Gateway House.

 This article was exclusively written for Gateway House: Indian Council on Global Relations.
 You can read more exclusive content here.